alitari/tekton/README.md

 ### install dashboard

-Note: the ingress works only if an [ingress controller](https://github.com/helm/charts/tree/master/stable/nginx-ingress) is already installed.
-The dashboard is then accessible on `http://dashboard.127.0.0.1.nip.io`
+The ingress works only if an [ingress controller](https://github.com/helm/charts/tree/master/stable/nginx-ingress) is already installed.
+Find out the loadbalancer external ip of the service of the ingress controller and set the right ip in `dashboard-ingress.yaml`.
+Assuming a local cluster where ip is `127.0.0.1` , the dashboard is then accessible on `http://dashboard.127.0.0.1.nip.io`.

 ```bash
 kubectl apply -f https://github.com/tektoncd/dashboard/releases/download/v0.1.1/release.yaml